ruuddrummen/react-signal-forms/README.md

 # React Signal Forms

 > **Note.** This library is brand new and under heavy development.
 You can follow its progress at the [development project](https://github.com/users/ruuddrummen/projects/1).
-Everything is still subject to change.
-We're only just getting started.
+Everything is still subject to change, we're only just getting started.
+The docs will be updated as development progresses.

 A forms library which aims to provide a high performance modular and extensible experience by leveraging the power of signals with [@preact/signals-react](https://github.com/preactjs/signals).